geosolutions-it/charts/geoserver/latest/README.md

 Once configured you will be promped with the geoserver final URL with the customized hostname (dns records are not handled by the chart) served by the k8s ingress.

 ## Notes on GeoServer configuration

-### Admin password change

-You can put a custom password at installation time, so it is not the default which is `notgeoserver` and it is *different* from war's default that is `geoserver`.
-If you want to change the password you can do it via [REST API](https://docs.geoserver.org/stable/en/user/rest/api/selfadmin.html) or with the GeoServer UI:

-- Click on the left, under Security section, "Users,Groups, and Roles"
-- Click on Users/Groups tab, then click on admin user
-- Edit the password and save.

 ### Specific configuration options for GeoServer